programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 ##OCR

-OK, let´s move on!
+OK, let's move on!
 For OCR we will use free&open source program called Tesseract.

 You can install Tesseract [here] (https://code.google.com/p/tesseract-ocr/wiki/ReadMe).
 If you are going to OCR other languages than English, you will need to install also the [language package] (https://code.google.com/p/tesseract-ocr/downloads/list) for that, and unpack it by using [7-zip] (http://www.7-zip.org/).